liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/02-discover-api.markdown

 To begin consuming web services, you must first know where they are (e.g., a service catalog), what operations you can invoke, and how to invoke them.
-Because @product@'s headless REST APIs leverage [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) (originally known as Swagger), you don't need a service catalog.
+Because @sharepoint@'s headless REST APIs leverage [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) (originally known as Swagger), you don't need a service catalog.
 You only need to know the OpenAPI profile from which to discover the rest of the API.

-@product@'s headless APIs are available in SwaggerHub at [`https://app.swaggerhub.com/organizations/liferayinc`](https://app.swaggerhub.com/organizations/liferayinc).
+@sharepoint@'s headless APIs are available in SwaggerHub at [`https://app.swaggerhub.com/organizations/liferayinc`](https://app.swaggerhub.com/organizations/liferayinc).
 Each API has its own URL in SwaggerHub.
 For example, you can access the delivery API definition at